th7mo/notes/git-root.md

 ---

-The following [gitconfig](gitconfig) configuration can be used to quickly show the Git root path of the current repository:
+The following [gitconfig](gitconfig) configuration can be used to quickly show the Git root path of the current repository using an [alias](alias):

 ```ini
 [alias]